MomsFriendlyDevCo/Doop/units/core.ssl/README.md

 Installation and Setup
 ----------------------

-1. (Possibly optional).
+1. (Optional).
 Most Linux distros already ship with the `letsencrypt` package.
 To check this use:

-	apt-get policy letsencrypt
+	apt-cache policy letsencrypt

 If there is no known package install the PPA via